Sawthis/expose-jwt-action/README.md

 # View GitHub JWT Token

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action takes an optional input for the `aud` value and outputs a GitHub signed JWT.

 ## Inputs